croconut/godot-multi-builder/README.md

 # godot-android-builder
- Builds a debug version of your Godot game for android
+Builds your Godot game for android, windows, linux, macos or html5